phalcon/documentation/docs/forms.md

 {
     public function initialize()
     {
-        // Set the same form as entity
+        // Set the same form as the entity
         $this->setEntity($this);

         // Add a text element to capture the 'email'